 Value creation ultimately creates cash, but it may be a long time before you retain large amounts of that cash.
 Profit is a better gauge of whether your actions will create positive cash flow in the long run.
 Cash flow management is about timing your cash flows to maximize profit.

-Let’s say you built 100 widgets at a total cost of $800 and sold them for $1,000.
+Let’s say you built 100 widgets at a total cost of $80,000 and sold them for $100,000.
 Congrats!
-You just made a $200 profit!
+You just made a $20,000 profit!
 Now let’s assume you paid for the cost of goods when you ordered them.
 Your invoices to customers said their payment was due in 30 days.
-Your cash flow for your first month during production is negative $800.
+Your cash flow for your first month during production is negative $80,000.
 Ouch!
-The following month you receive the payments from your customers so your cash flow spikes up to $1,000.
-That dip followed by a spike may not be a problem for a small amount but if you had a shot at a $2 million profit opportunity could you find $8 million to pay for the cost of goods to capture it?
+The following month, you receive the payments from your customers, so your cash flow spikes up to $100,000.
+That dip followed by a spike may not be a problem for a small amount, but if you had a shot at a $2 million profit opportunity could you find $8 million to pay for the cost of goods to capture it?

 Access to cash means access to opportunities.
 There are many profitable opportunities that require cash flow to capitalize on them.
 You can’t just think about what’s profitable.
 You must construct a system that creates the cash to keep your business engine running.

-Let’s dig more into differences of profit vs cash flow.
-Measuring both cash flow and profitability are critical to your business’s success.
+Let’s dig more into the differences between profit and cash flow.
+Measuring both cash flow and profitability is critical to your business’s success.

 There are two extremes in managing cash distributions to owners:

-- The Cash Cow: You can back off on investment and reap cash from the company for your personal needs.
-This maximizes your current personal cash flow but that cash is not available for the company to make high future returns for you.
-Your company is often your highest producing investment.
+- The Cash Cow: Cash cows give owners lots of cash.
+You can back off on investment and reap cash from the company for your personal needs.
+This maximizes your current personal cash flow, but that cash is not available for the company to make high future returns for you.
+Your company is often your highest-producing investment.

 - Growth Maximization: You don’t take a dime from the company and plow every cent back into the company to maximize future earnings.
 Assuming the company is profitable, this will create the largest increase in your net worth in the long term.